xNala/PHP-MultiFactorAuth/README.md

-A simple single page library for generating secrets for Google Authenticator and Authy.
-With OTP code verification.
+An easy to integrate single class PHP library to interface with Google Authenticator or Authy.
+It provides a full set of functions for generating and validating 2FA codes.
+The library allows developers to provide better security for their end users by using either Google Authenticator or Authy as an authentication service.
-A link to a QR Code is provided for the given secret.
+A function to generate a QR Code is provided for the given secret.

 ## Authors